IdrisAkintobi/account-app/README.md

 ```
 {
-    from: account,
+    from: account number,
-    to: account,
+    to: account number,
-    amount: money
+    amount: amount
 }

 ```

+- Inputs should be string except amount

+## Testing

 ### Endpoints to test